avnguyen08/freeRTOS_Labs/MultitaskLEDBlink/README.txt.txt

-Blinks LEDS at different specified rates using freeRTOS
+Blinks LED at different specified rates using freeRTOS